Unauthorized Access of a Computer Network

 Cases Explaining Florida’s Computer Access Crimes

-The court stated that to prove a violation the State was required to “establish that the defendant accessed one of the listed tangible devices without authorization, not that the defendant accessed a program or information stored on the device without authorization.”
+To prove a violation the State was required to “establish that the defendant accessed one of the listed tangible devices without authorization, not that the defendant accessed a program or information stored on the device without authorization.”
 Id. (citing Rodriguez v.
 State, 956 So.
 2d 1226, 1230 (Fla.
 4th DCA 2007)).

 In determining that the State failed to prove its case, the First District pointed out that it had before it no evidence to “explain[ ] how accessing an Instagram account works from a technological perspective, leaving unanswered whether or how Appellant’s actions amounted to accessing a specific computer, computer system, or computer network.”
 Id.